sailor-green/Kython/README.rst

 General information
 ===================

-Kython is a Python 3.8 interpreter written in Kotlin/JVM.
+Kython is a Python 3 interpreter written in Kotlin/JVM.

 Setup
 =====

-In order to run Kython, you need to `download <http://www.python.org/>`_ and compile CPython 3.8.
+Kython currently requires a copy of CPython to compile code from the text form to the ``kyc`` format that can be understood by the interpreter.
+A version of CPython that matches the current Kython version is required

 Testing
 =======